 And goes on to say: “This new study can only help to improve adoption — and access — but there are other hurdles too.
 If your department runs a specialist radiotherapy service (the most common treatment), or has just invested in new, very expensive equipment to perform robotic prostatectomies, it has a vested interest in carrying on and developing present services.”

 Tim Dudderidge, Consultant Urologist with University Hospital NHS Trust and the Focal Therapy Clinic, is a Clinical Champion for Prostate Cancer UK and a contributor to the study.
 He commented:

 “It’s great to see this data published.
 We have known through our patients that men having HIFU have a very good experience generally.
-Far easier than after surgery.
-It’s very reassuring to see that the cancer outcomes for the types of men we treat are acceptable.
+HIFU treatment side effects are much less than with surgery.
+It’s very reassuring to see that the cancer cure rates for the types of men we treat are good.
 Those who develop recurrence can nearly all be treated with other curative procedures such as re-ablation, surgery or radiotherapy.
 We hope that the evidence coming together will be enough to broaden access within the NHS.
 We will continue to collect data and recruit to trials.
 It’s still important for us to demonstrate the long term outcomes.
 What is totally clear is that all men with newly diagnosed prostate cancer should be told whether or not they are potential focal therapy candidates.
 If they are they need appropriate counselling and access to a range of treatments including HIFU And cryotherapy.
 This will require a nationwide approach to training and up-skilling of prostate surgeons across the UK”.

 Do you have questions about HIFU treatment?
 We’d love to hear from you.